stateful/vscode-marquee/docs/CoreWidgets.md

 ### Features

 - Support for code highlighting
-- Allows to create clipboards directly out of VSCode text files
+- Allows to create clipboards directly out of VS Code text files
 - Easily paste a snippet into a document through the `Insert from Clipboard Item` command
 - Clipboards can also be access from the Marquee tree view